Heather King

 Parched, King's memoir about addiction as spiritual thirst, was chosen as a "Most Memorable Memoir" by Publishers Weekly in their "Year in Books" 2005, and was selected by "The Fix" as one of their Top Ten Addiction Memoirs.

 Her book Holy Desperation: Praying As If Your Life Depends On It won Book of the Year 2018 from the National Association of Catholic Publishers, as well as Third Place that same year in the "Best Spiritual Memoir" category.

 Her essays have appeared in the Best American Spiritual Writing series, and honored in the Best American Essays series.

-She has received writing fellowships from the Djerassi Center for the Arts, the Dorland Mountain Arts Colony, the Helene Wurlitzer Foundation, and the Ucross Foundation.
+She has received writing fellowships from the Djerassi Artists Residency, the Dorland Mountain Arts Colony, the Helene Wurlitzer Foundation, and the Ucross Foundation.